gc-da11yn/gc-da11yn.github.io/src/pages/en/making-accessible-emails.md

 ## Styles

 A Style is a set of built-in formatting characteristics that you can apply to content in your document including headings.
 A Style contains formatting information such as font colour and size, whether the text is bold or italic, and paragraph and line spacing.
-When you apply a Style to text, you are applying all the formatting information contained in that Style to you text in one easy step, and you maintain consistent formatting throughout your document.
+When you apply a Style to text, you are applying all the formatting information contained in that Style to your text in one easy step, and you maintain consistent formatting throughout your document.

 - Do not use direct formatting (changing the appearance using the font attributes in the Font group on the Home tab) to change the appearance of your headings or normal text.
 Instead, [modify a style](#modify-a-style)
 - Avoid extra spaces or returns for formatting.
 Instead, [modify paragraph style](#modify-a-style) to add space.